hexbatch/apple-core/core-docs/step-2-attributes/attribute-overview.md

 ### Required set attributes for read

 When this is set, actions do not run if that attribute cannot be read by anyone.
-This allows scripts to run not only when the element is at a certain location and time, But when the element is combined with certain other elements in a set
+This allows remotes to run not only when the element is at a certain location and time, But when the element is combined with certain other elements in a set